Troy-Griffin/find-fasteners/README.md

 Depending on the type of camera you are using you will need to comment out different sections of the script.<br> <br>

-If you are using a Webcam comment out the folowing line:<br>
+If you are using a Webcam comment out the following line:<br>
 `edit` <br> <br>

 If you are using a CSI camera comment out the following line:<br>